Control the Technic Off-Road Buggy with the Powered Up Remote.

 The left channel controls the steering and right channel drives the car.

-# Remote is currently in beta.
-This program only works with firmware # installed from <https://beta.pybricks.com>. from pybricks.pupdevices import Motor, Remote from pybricks.parameters import Port, Direction, Stop, Button from pybricks.tools import wait # Initialize the motors. steer = Motor(Port.B) front = Motor(Port.A, Direction.COUNTERCLOCKWISE) # Lower the acceleration so the car starts and stops realistically. front.control.limits(acceleration=1000) # Connect to the remote. remote = Remote() # Find the steering endpoint on the left and right. # The middle is in between. left_end = steer.run_until_stalled(-200, then=Stop.HOLD) right_end = steer.run_until_stalled(200, then=Stop.HOLD) # We are now at the right.
-Reset this angle to be half the difference. # That puts zero in the middle. steer.reset_angle((right_end - left_end) / 2) steer.run_target(speed=200, target_angle=0, wait=False) # Now we can start driving! while True: # Check which buttons are pressed. pressed = remote.buttons.pressed() # Choose the steer angle based on the left controls. steer_angle = 0 if Button.LEFT_PLUS in pressed: steer_angle -= 75 if Button.LEFT_MINUS in pressed: steer_angle += 75 # Steer to the selected angle. steer.run_target(500, steer_angle, wait=False) # Choose the drive speed based on the right controls. drive_speed = 0 if Button.RIGHT_PLUS in pressed: drive_speed += 1000 if Button.RIGHT_MINUS in pressed: drive_speed -= 1000 # Apply the selected speed. front.run(drive_speed) # Wait. wait(10)
+from pybricks.pupdevices import Motor, Remote from pybricks.parameters import Port, Direction, Stop, Button from pybricks.tools import wait # Initialize the motors. steer = Motor(Port.B) front = Motor(Port.A, Direction.COUNTERCLOCKWISE) # Lower the acceleration so the car starts and stops realistically. front.control.limits(acceleration=1000) # Connect to the remote. remote = Remote() # Find the steering endpoint on the left and right. # The middle is in between. left_end = steer.run_until_stalled(-200, then=Stop.HOLD) right_end = steer.run_until_stalled(200, then=Stop.HOLD) # We are now at the right.
+Reset this angle to be half the difference. # That puts zero in the middle. steer.reset_angle((right_end - left_end) / 2) steer.run_target(speed=200, target_angle=0, wait=False) # Now we can start driving! while True: # Check which buttons are pressed. pressed = remote.buttons.pressed() # Choose the steer angle based on the right controls. steer_angle = 0 if Button.RIGHT_MINUS in pressed: steer_angle -= 75 if Button.RIGHT_PLUS in pressed: steer_angle += 75 # Steer to the selected angle. steer.run_target(500, steer_angle, wait=False) # Choose the drive speed based on the left controls. drive_speed = 0 if Button.LEFT_PLUS in pressed: drive_speed += 1000 if Button.LEFT_MINUS in pressed: drive_speed -= 1000 # Apply the selected speed. front.run(drive_speed) # Wait. wait(10)

 This project was submitted by Jorge Pereira.